Arts Educational Schools: Day School and Sixth Form

 The Day School and Sixth Form cater to students aged 11 to 18.
 Students are required to study mainstream subjects, in preparation for the GCSE and A-Levels, alongside their performing arts pursuits.
 Besides the A-Levels pathway, Sixth Form students have an option to complete a BTEC Extended Diploma in a performing arts discipline.

 In 2015, the school was rated "Outstanding" by Ofsted.
 In 2019 it ranked second in the borough for percentage of pupils passing five or more GCSEs at A*-C.

 Tertiary

 The school had been accredited by Drama UK (organisation dissolved in 2016).
 It offers Quality Assurance Agency for Higher Education recognised qualifications validated by the City University London or Trinity College, London.
-A non-degree foundation course is offered for students who do not meet the academic requirements for admission into the bachelor's degree programmes.
+A non-degree foundation course is offered for students who do not meet the audition and/or academic requirements for admission into the bachelor's degree programmes.

+Safeguarding and bullying concerns

+In 2012, there were concerns about bullying at the school.
+In 2021, a report was published on safeguarding issues at the school.
+It found that "there was an overly sexualised environment within a number of music and dance classes" and that some staff had had inappropriate relationships with students.
+The principal, Chris Hocking, resigned following the report.
+There were further allegations of bullying by staff and a toxic culture in 2023.
+After an investigation, both the headteacher of the day school and the principal, Julie Spencer, left in 2024.
+In 2025, the school attributed its £500,000 deficit mainly to the cost of the bullying investigation.